ashwinkshenoy/zendesk-app-boilerplate/README.md

 #### 📄 Manifest

-The `manifest.js` file wil include all your configurations for the app.
+The `manifest.js` file will include all your configurations for the app.

 **In Dev:**